jeff-flower/github-repo-list/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Getting started
+1. From the root of the project, install dependencies `npm i`
+2. Run the development server `npm start`

+## About this project
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses typescript.
+I chose typescript because I like the expressiveness and documentation it adds to a project and the [static testing](https://kentcdodds.com/blog/unit-vs-integration-vs-e2e-tests) it provides.
+I've also found it to be very helpful in taking on refactors as the code base grows.

 ## Available Scripts